-All staff members will undertake safeguarding and child protection training (including online safety) at induction, including on whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
-This training will be regularly updated Face to Face every 2 years, or when, in between these times, there is a significant change in safeguarding guidance.
+All staff members will undertake safeguarding and child protection training (including online safety) at induction, including whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
+All staff have yearly refresher training, or when, in between these times, there is a significant change in safeguarding guidance.

-Upon appointment and starting the post, new staff, students and volunteers will be issued with Mentor and shown where induction information is kept on the server.
+Upon appointment and starting the post, new staff, students and volunteers will be issued with a mentor and shown where induction information is kept.
 They will also receive a checklist of the documents that need to be read and understood and will work through this with their mentor.
-The checklist will reflect documents relevant to their role but all staff will have Safeguarding policy, Keeping Children Safe in Education -Part 1, annex A and annex B, Whistleblowing policy, Code of conduct and other relevant safeguarding information etc (Please see Induction Policy).
+The checklist will reflect documents relevant to their role but all staff will have the Safeguarding policy, Keeping Children Safe in Education - Part 1, Whistleblowing policy, Code of conduct and other relevant safeguarding information etc (Please see Induction Policy).